INeedJobToStartWork/Ghost-Ink/README.md

 ## Logic

+### Standards

+Standards which we want to achieve.

+- 🛡️ Type safety
+- 📖 TSDocs (Internal documentation)
+- 🧩 Controlled & UnControlled

 ## 🛠️ Creators

 Prebuilt component generators designed to simplify the creation of your own CLI libraries.

 ## 🧩 Components

+---

 Reusable, ready-to-use components for building command-line interfaces.